DispatchBot/dispatchbot-angular-authentication/README.md

 ## For Login functionality

-Shift the code for login in some partial and use tag "user-login" to call partial on view.
-Set the partial path in to attribute "template-url"
+Shift the code for login in some partial and use tag "db-user-login" to call partial on view.
+Set the partial path in to attribute "db-template-url"

-    <user-login template-url="..."></user-login>
+    <db-user-login db-template-url="..."></db-user-login>